-It is the same expression as in Section 3.2.1, "Table functions" except for the fact that we wish to use, in every summand of the sum, the variable A of the record in which the cell $X_i$ lies, and not the A of the record of Bj.
-In order to express this, the variable A must be preceded by a colon.
-This colon is called the scope operator.
+Now A and B are both in the same table.
+This is the same expression as in Section 3.2.1, "Table functions" except for the fact that we wish to use, in every summand of the sum, the variable A of the record in which the cell $X_i$ lies, and not the A of the record of $B_j$ .
+In order to express this, the variable A must be preceded by the scope operator.